 Once the funds have been placed into the financial system, the criminals make it difficult for authorities to detect laundering activity by obscuring the audit trail through the strategic layering of financial transactions and bookkeeping tricks.

 This might involve moving money electronically between different countries using loopholes in legislation and by investing in ‘shell’ companies with a functional front.

-Whether you have intentionally or unintentionally been implicated in a money laundering process, it’s important to seek legal advice as soon as possible to avoid facing charges.
-Our barristers are recognised experts in fraud cases, including financial fraud.
+Whether you have intentionally or unintentionally been implicated in a money laundering process, it’s important to seek legal advice from a money laundering lawyer as soon as possible to avoid facing money laundering penalties.
+Our money laundering barristers are recognised experts in fraud cases, including financial fraud.
 Contact us today for support with your case.